catkeeper1/msdemo-documents/src/main/resources/markdown/programming_guide/programming_guide.md

 Please follow below steps to create an Entity:

 * Create an value object java class.
 That means there are only fields and get/set methods in this class.
+* The Entity class should extend `BaseEntity`.
+This base class provide fields for audit trail and version number for optimistic locking.
 * Put `@Entity` and `@Table` annotations at the beginning of this class.
 * In `@Table`, specify the table name.
 * In `@Table`, use `@Index` to define indexes for this table.
 Actually, JPA do not need this info for DB access.
 It is